usnistgov/ARIAC/wiki/tutorials/sensor_interface.md

 ## Camera Mounted on the Robot

-This depth camera is optional and free.
-It is located on the torso tray.
+This depth camera is located on the torso tray.
+For now, the ARIAC organizers are taking charge of activating/deactivating this camera during a trial.
+This ability will be transferred to competitors.
 The ARIAC organizers will activate this camera by default in trial configuration files with the following code snippet:

 ```yaml
 options: